Dr Adam Strickson

 Developing theatre and performance from contemporary life stories.

-MA Writing for Performance and Publication (Writing for Stage and Screen, Individual Project, Research Project)
+MA Writing for Performance and Publication (Writing for Theatre and Radio – module leader, Individual Project, Research Project)

 Research Centres & Groups